Nutritional products on prescription

 The nutrition workstream focuses on appropriate prescribing of oral nutritional items including specialist infant formulas and oral nutrition support (ONS) across the lifespan.
 Project work is prioritised and supported by the nutritional prescribing group.
 There are opportunities to share best practice and develop specialist knowledge of appropriate nutritional prescribing.

-Dashboards on key performance indicators with accompanying guidance have been updated and developed by the nutritional prescribing group, see link to access.
+Dashboards on key performance indicators with accompanying guidance have been updated and developed by the nutritional prescribing group, see link under "More information" to access.

 To join the email list contact Rebecca.firstname.lastname@example.org